Contributed by Fabian Jean Villanueva of Base Design.

 - It portrays Haus der Kunst as a “Curiosity Sherpa” that will guide an eclectic audience through a wide variety of cultural fields.

 - A tagline, “Stretch your view,” which will serve as an invitation to discover, as well as an expression of the philosophy and curatorial process championed by Haus der Kunst.

 - The concept of a “container” aims at grouping all sorts of artifacts and cultural manifestations together and triggering interactions.

 The website also aims at making visible the knowledge that Haus der Kunst has generated over the past decades, through its work on exhibitions, projects, publications, and events.
-A crucial target of the new website is making this knowledge available and accessible, bringing together varied contents and formats (text, audio, video, and photography) from multiple sources in a multilayered structure.

 View more brand identity work on the Base website.